Benedict Rogers: Career

-Rogers is the East Asia Team Leader at the international human rights organisation Christian Solidarity Worldwide (CSW), where he oversees the organisation's work in the rest of the region.
+Rogers is the East Asia Team Leader at the international human rights organisation Christian Solidarity Worldwide (CSW), where he oversees the organisation's work in the region.

 In 2010, he spent five days in Pyongyang, North Korea, with Lord Alton of Liverpool and Baroness Cox of Queensbury, both members of the House of Lords.
 They met with North Korean officials and summarised their concerns about the nation's human rights abuses.
 They encouraged officials to invite Marzuki Darusman, who was the UN Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea at the time, into the country to open prison camps in North Korea to international monitors including the International Committee of the Red Cross (ICRC) and to suspend executions.
 In 2011 he co-founded the International Coalition to Stop Crimes Against Humanity in North Korea (ICNK).
 He has also lived in and travelled to East Timor and China, and previously worked on Pakistan and Sri Lanka.

 Rogers regularly briefs senior Government ministers and officials, UK members of parliament, the European Union, United Nations officials, US Congressional offices and the State Department on human rights and freedom of religion in Asia.
 He has also testified in hearings at the House of Commons, the European Parliament, the National Diet of Japan and the United States Congress.
 He has also organised several investigative humanitarian trips to Burma's borders for British and European parliamentarians.

-He is a regular contributor to international media, including The Wall Street Journal, International Herald Tribune and The Huffington Post.
+He is a regular contributor to international media, including The Wall Street Journal, International Herald Tribune, The Telegraph, The Spectator, and The Huffington Post.
 He wrote for the Hong Kong Standard between 2000 and 2002.